Warning: this page has not been updated for Bevy 0.10 yet!

 • GltfPrimitive: Single unit to be rendered, contains the Mesh and Material to use

-• AudioSource: Raw audio data for bevy_audio
+• AudioSource: Audio data for bevy_audio

 • FontAtlasSet: (internal use for text rendering)